rbraband521/Sequelize-Model-Associations/Associations.md

 };
 ```

-This tells Sequelize a Course can only be associated with only person
+This tells Sequelize a Course can only be associated with only user.

 *****
 ### Foreign Key

-At this point if you run `npm start` you will most likey receive an error related to a foreign key constraint.
+At this point if you run `npm start` or try to deploy your database on a website like Heroku, you will most likey receive an error related to a foreign key constraint.
 This is because the UserId column for the foreign key in the Course table(mentioned above) doesn't match the column naming convention of the other table columns.
 Sequelize automatilly defines the foreign key names.
 Sometimes this works for the program you've already written, sometimes it doesn't.
 In my case, it didn't because the generated column name is 'UserId', however when I run the database, it is searching for 'userId'.
-It is simple to specify a custom foreign key (once you know the problem) and in the long run may save you some time troubleshooting a bug in your associations.
+It is simple to specify a custom foreign key and in the long run may save you some time troubleshooting a bug in your associations.

-**First let's set the foreign key name in both models:**
+**Let's set the foreign key name in both models:**

 In order to do this we can finally write some code into the second argument of the `belongsTo()` and `hasMany()` methods.
 If we pass an options object here we can use the `foreignKey` property to specify the foreign key name like so: